TheWebWeWeave/Blog/src/source/_posts/Posting-a-Release-on-an-Asana-Calendar.md

 6. In this next screen they are collecting some demographics to better understand what kind of industries are using their product.
 I selected IT, but choose what best describes your line of business and click on the Continue button.
 7. Next they want to know what you main objective in Asana, choose what you like, you can even select I'm not sure yet, and then click on Continue.
 8. Now we get to the place of setting up your first Project and they want you to give it a name.
 This is where I choose to put the name "Release" as this Project will hold my Release Calendar.
 Click on the Continue button.
 9. Asana tries to be helpful by providing a few sample tasks that you might do.
-Jest leave these for now and click on the Continue button again.
+Just leave these for now and click on the Continue button again.
 10. Next it is asking about how you would like to group these tasks, just accept the default and click on the Continue button.
 11. Now we get to make a decision on the layout to use.
 Select the Calendar and then click on the Continue button.
 12. In this last and final stage it is asking who all is working on this project with you.
 You can add additional emails if you wish and when you are ready click on the "Take me to my project" button.
-13. You will get a message about you 30-day trial and once that ends it will continue with a free Basic plan.
+13. You will get a message about your 30-day trial and once that ends it will continue with a free Basic plan.
 Click on the "Let's get started" button
 14. In trying to be helpful we have 3 tasks that we don't need on our calendar.
 Right click each of them and choose delete so you end up with a clean calendar.

 We will get back to our calendar in a few minutes as we will need a project number and an personal access code but first lets look at the Python script that I wrote to populate this calendar with our releases into Production.